ohnotnow/demo-prom-alert-grafana/README.md

 # demo-prom-alert-grafana

-A self-contained demonstration of a Prometheus monitoring and alerting stack with Grafana dashboards.
+A self-contained demonstration of an HA Prometheus monitoring and alerting stack with Grafana dashboards.
 It includes:
 - Two Prometheus servers with shared alerting rules
 - A two-node Alertmanager cluster with email alert simulation via MailHog